DW01/traktor-docs/engine/ai.md

 The `MoveQueryResult` becomes ready once the path is calculated.
 Then you repeatedly call `moveQuery->update()` each frame, passing in your current position.
 It returns the next waypoint to move toward.
 When you reach the destination, `update()` returns false.

-The third parameter (0.5f in the example) is the "path following distance"—how far ahead along the path to look for the next waypoint.
+The third parameter (0.5f in the example) is the "path following distance".
+How far ahead along the path to look for the next waypoint.
 Larger values make the character cut corners more aggressively; smaller values make them follow the path more precisely.

 ### NavMesh Queries